The question of whether coaches should subscribe to a life coach directory comes up a lot in the Fully Booked Coach Facebook support group.

 I spent a number of years working for Yellow Pages and a lot of people earned a lot of money from that publication.

-Overall though, they were tradespeople, attorneys, insurance companies and other assorted businesses that sold on price or availability.
+Overall, though, they were tradespeople, attorneys, insurance companies, and other assorted businesses that sold based on price and/or availability.

 However, life coaching directories promise a lot more than they can deliver.